zacLibaud/bADA55.github.io/index.md

     </div>
 </div>

-BeerAdvocate reviewers are all about the taste and flavor—the heart and soul of any great beer experience.
+BeerAdvocate reviewers are all about the taste and flavor, the heart and soul of any great beer experience.
 Words like "taste", "aroma", and "flavor" dominate, showing a clear focus on the sensory elements.
 But they don’t stop there, presentation also gets its fair share of attention, with frequent mentions of foam, color, and clarity.
 After all, a beer has to look as good as it tastes, right?
 On the other hand, RateBeer experts serve up a similarly detailed analysis of flavor and aroma, but with a broader palette of terms.
 You’ll find mentions of "bitter", "sweet malt", and even "tropical fruit", offering both general impressions and specific tasting notes.
 They’re equally observant about appearance and mouthfeel, commenting on foam color, carbonation, and the beer’s body with precision.

 Of course, WordClouds are a bit like skimming the headlines—they show us which words pop up most often, but they don’t capture the context or the deeper connections between words.
 Moreover, since lemmatization was not applied to the reviews due to computational constraints, the WordCloud may display variations of the same word (e.g., "run," "running," "ran") as separate entries, which could limit its ability to reflect the true prominence of certain terms.
 So while this quick visual dive gives us a snapshot of each platform’s style, there’s more to uncover beneath the surface.
 Stay tuned, because we’re taking this analysis up a notch with more sophisticated techniques that dig into the true themes of these reviews!
 Cheers to finding out !